 Braces are commonly associated with being only an aesthetic procedure.
-Yes, braces do straighten teeth and can improve how a smile looks, but they can also prevent your child from having oral health problems down the line.
+Braces straighten teeth and improve a smile, but they can also prevent your child from having oral health problems.

-Whether your child actually needs braces or not depends on several different risk factors.
-Let’s go over all the benefits you need to know when making this decision for your child.
+Whether your child needs braces or not depends on several different risk factors.
+Let’s review all the benefits you need to know when making this decision for your child.

 Avoid Complications of Crooked Teeth

-Within the last few decades, there has been added emphasis on having perfect, straight teeth.
-Aside from looks, misaligned teeth can actually cause future oral health problems.
+Within the last few decades, emphasis has been added on having perfect, straight teeth.
+Aside from looks, misaligned teeth can cause future oral health problems.

-Children have enough difficulty as it is keeping up with their brushing routine and properly reaching all the areas where food can stick.
-Crooked teeth are hard to keep clean, and they keep food trapped between teeth.
-This can cause decay to form, which leads to reoccurring cavities and even tooth loss.
+Children have enough difficulty as it keeps up with their brushing routine and properly reaches all the areas where food can stick.
+Crooked teeth are hard to keep clean, keeping food trapped between teeth.
+It can cause decay, leading to reoccurring cavities and even tooth loss.

 Overcrowding

-In some cases, the mouth is too small for all the adult teeth, leading to overcrowding.
-This can be corrected by realigning the teeth with braces.
+Sometimes, the mouth is too small for all the adult teeth, leading to overcrowding.
+It can be corrected by realigning the teeth with braces.

 When teeth are in the wrong position, the bones around them will also not develop properly.
-Fixing crowding early on will lead to increased strength and durability of the jawbone.
-A healthy jawbone is vital; this is what holds the teeth in place.
+Fixing crowding early on will increase the jawbone’s strength and durability.
+A healthy jawbone is vital which holds the teeth in place.

 This misalignment can lead to an increased risk of gum disease.
-When the teeth are naturally overlapping, they will rub together and wear down the outer surface.
+When the teeth naturally overlap, they rub together and wear down the outer surface.

 Fixing an Overbite

 An overbite happens when the upper jaw overlaps over the lower jaw.
 It is relatively common to have a slight overbite.
-However a severe overbite, known as malocclusion, can cause serious issues.
+However, a severe overbite, malocclusion, can cause serious issues.

-Overbites are genetic, but they can also be caused by early childhood habits such as thumb sucking or using a pacifier too much or for too long.
+Overbites are genetic but can also be caused by early childhood habits such as thumb-sucking or using a pacifier too much or too long.

 Patients with an overbite wear rubber bands on their braces to shift the jawline into the proper place.
 Overbites can cause the following issues:

-- Tooth grinding and clenching that wear down the surface of the teeth
+- Tooth grinding and clenching wear down the surface of the teeth

 - Sleep apnoea, snoring, and mouth breathing